AntonioKaram/AntonioKaram/README.md

 I’m especially interested in how AI can help engineers analyze vulnerabilities faster, evaluate risk more consistently, and build more resilient and scalable systems without losing the rigor required for high-impact security work.

-What drives my passion towards the intersection of those fields is their incorporation of all the components of our tech-driven world: hardware, software, and networks.
-This means that I get to use my experience in different areas, from **programming**, to **electronics**, **computer security**, **web development**, and **network protocols**, to solve problems in a unique and sustainable way.

 * 🌍  I'm based in San Francisco, CA
 * ✉️  You can contact me at [antonio.c.karam@gmail.com](mailto:antonio.c.karam@gmail.com)
 * 🚀  I'm currently working on the Cybersecurity & AI Research